How to keep remote employees engaged

 9. Use a Knowledge Management Platform

-No one likes not having all the answers and when you are working remotely it can be difficult to ask the colleague sitting next you, especially if it is your pet cat or dog!
+No one likes not having all the answers and when you are working remotely it can be difficult to ask the colleague sitting next to you, especially if it is your pet cat or dog!

 Of course, compliance, quality and being efficient are all important and a Knowledge Management System will ensure your agent has all the right information and support at their fingertips and this can be a big factor in keeping the employee engaged and remaining with your business.